-The BIA has approved the first ever TCA in California.
-The BIA is using the On Reservation regulation 151.10 for the Chumash acquisition of lands within the TCA.
-Arguably the Camp 4 parcels may meet an exception under Section 20 of the Indian Gaming Regulatory Act (IGRA) (U.S. C. 2719 (a) (1).
-This transaction becomes a major federal action and requires an Environmental Impact Statement (EIS).
-The Chumash must comply with the IGRA and its 1999 Tribal State Compact.
-This application cannot move forward until a complete EIS is prepared and recirculated.
-Since the BIA is obligated to accommodate tribes, it would be wise to have an independent 3^{rd} party be appointed as the lead agency managing the National Environmental Protection Act (NEPA) process.
+This application cannot move forward until a complete EIS is prepared and recirculated since the existing EA is based upon an On Reservation Acquisition and the now vacated TCA.
+Since the BIA is obligated to accommodate tribes, it would be wise to have an independent 3rd party be appointed as the lead agency managing the National Environmental Protection Act (NEPA) process.
 This will assure all affected parties a fair, objective and transparent process.

-The Chumash 1999 Tribal State Compact is potentially affected by the On Reservation acquisition within the TCA.
 The Tribe in the EA has stated its plans to create an event center.
 The EA ambiguously states that the event center will hold 100 events per year and accommodate 1000 persons.
-This equates to, two events per weekend year round.
-This raises a number of unanswered questions which heighten public concern and simultaneously ignores terms of the 1999 Tribal State Compact.
-Will events at the center be ancillary to the Tribes established casino?
-Will events at the center provide for overflow casino crowds, poker tournaments, high stakes bingo galas, or a satellite gaming facility4?
+It is reasonable to conclude this equates to, two events per weekend year round.
+This raises a number of unanswered questions which heighten public concern.
+Here again, 25 CFR 151.11 requires the Tribe to issue a detailed business plan of the economic benefits to the Tribe.